Internal Development Committee Dashboard

 Grant / Institution 2025–26 2026–27 Target Contact / Lead Program Area Status Committee Need

-State of Ohio Capital Budget Received $400,000 $400,000 NA Pathways Park / F3 Hub Received Maintain ongoing communication with State Representatives and State Senators to support future collaboration and investment opportunities.
+State of Ohio Capital Budget Received $400,000 $400,000 Awarded NA Pathways Park / F3 Hub Comitted Maintain ongoing communication with State Representatives and State Senators to support future collaboration and investment opportunities.

-United Way of Central Ohio $20,000 $20,000 Colin Hepler S&L / Sprouts Existing Partner Continue stewardship and explore expanded partnership alignment.
+United Way of Central Ohio $20,000 $20,000 Awarded Colin Hepler S&L / Sprouts Renewal Continue stewardship and explore expanded partnership alignment.

 US Soccer Forward, Expert Partner $50,000 Nora Dooley Soccer at Schools / Training Applied / Applying Clarify partner fit and support national training/readiness narrative.